How to Care for Your Bougainvillea

-The bougainvillea are now in full bloom, and have been for a month or so.
+The bougainvillea are in full bloom in late winter/spring and fall.
 As the weather gets cooler and cooler, be sure your bougainvillea has good drainage to prevent possible root rot from having "soggy feet".

 Also, make sure it is secured to its trellis to prevent wind damage.
 The older canes are thick, hard, and sturdy, but the new wood will be delicate and very flexible.
 They can become broken in high winds.
 You may even want to consider pruning it back a bit -- after it finishes blooming, of course.

 These Beauties Thrive in Mild, Temperate Climates, and Love the Tropics

 These beautiful vines are rapid growers and climbers, and prolific bloomers.
 They need a warm climate, full sun, and good drainage.
 They also need rich, acidic soil with a pH of 5.5 to 6.0.
 I sprinkle used coffee grounds around my bougainvillea, as well as my azaleas which also require acidic soil.
 If we don't drink all the coffee made in the mornings, I dilute it with plain water for my acid-loving plants.